Start-ups on a budget have so much to take care of in the first months of business.

 Think of social media as a way to make friends and build relationships.
 It’s like real life – only more efficient.
 In the same way you wouldn’t try to sell someone the minute you opened your mouth, you shouldn’t sell someone the first time you engage with them on social.
 Use the power of building relationships from the comfort of your home to build relationships.
 Use social to help people, contribute to them, make them smile, solve a problem and the sales will follow.

-Businesses sometimes fall into constant self-promotion with social media, partly because they’re not sure what they should be talking about or they lack ideas for content.
+Businesses sometimes fall into constant self-promotion with social media.
 This is a two-part question.
 1) Where can businesses find relevant and interesting content to share?
 2) How can businesses, including start-ups, develop engaging conversations so that their target audience becomes responsive?

 Content is EVERYWHERE!
 Here’s a sneaky tip, re-share other people’s content!
 Another great tip is to visit sites like BuzzSumo.com, RightRelevance.com, use Feedly or try Zest.is as a tab in your Chrome browser.
-I like to take the first hour of my day; over coffee; and go through my news feeds and see what’s interesting that I can share.
+I go through my news feeds and see what’s interesting that I can share.
 I schedule those out using Buffer.
 But mostly, I like to share other people’s content.

 The follow/unfollow dilemma